-- University Police 911 Responds to all reported interpersonal violence and provides assistance during the legal process. - Title IX Coordinator (919) 515-3148 Sheri Schwab is NC State's Title IX Coordinator, who is charged with overseeing the university's compliance with Title IX. - Sexual Assault Help Line (919) 515-4444 A 24-hour private, crisis intervention and support line for survivors of rape, sexual assault, and relationship violence in the NC State community. - Office for Institutional Equity & Diversity (OIED) (919) 515-3148
+University Police 911

+Responds to all reported interpersonal violence and provides assistance during the legal process.

+• Title IX Coordinator (919) 515-3148

+Sheri Schwab is NC State's Title IX Coordinator, who is charged with overseeing the university's compliance with Title IX.

+Sexual Assault Help Line (919) 515-4444

+A 24-hour crisis intervention and support line for survivors of rape, sexual assault, and relationship violence in the NC State community.

+• Equal Opportunity and Equity unit (EOE) of the Office for Institutional Equity & Diversity (OIED) (919) 515-3148

-Investigates complaints of discrimination, harassment, and retaliation and provides resources, information and educational opportunities to students and employees with concerns regarding sexual harassment and Title IX compliance including sex discrimination, sexual misconduct, domestic violence, dating violence and stalking.
+Investigates complaints of discrimination, harassment, and retaliation and provides resources, information and educational opportunities to students and employees with concerns regarding sexual harassment and Title IX compliance, including sex discrimination, sexual harassment, sexual misconduct, domestic violence, dating violence and stalking.
 Manages the University's compliance with Title IX.